-Your focus through this program on American Indian cultural and funerary patrimony will lead you to analyze policies and laws in culture revitalization and sustainability.
+Your focus through this program on American Indian cultural and funerary patrimony will enable you to analyze policies and laws in culture revitalization and sustainability.

-Gain a deeper understanding of complex issues facing Indigenous communities and learn how to apply your expertise and advocate for social justice.
-The skills you learn in this program are applicable in a variety of careers.
+Gain a deeper understanding of complex issues facing Indigenous communities, and learn how to apply your expertise and advocate for social justice.
+The skills you'll learn in this program are applicable in a variety of careers.

 Your focus within this program on the preeminent issues facing Indigenous populations will lead you to new perspectives on a variety of issues pertaining to American Indian life.